 Church: I am a Christian, theologian, worshiper, and preacher.

 Here are a few particulars you may like to know: My name is Michael Fletcher.
 I teach students at a Spring Mountain Christian Academy in Portland, Oregon and I have the privilege of teaching them subjects such as Bible, Math, and Science.
 It is really fun being able to teach subjects which many people find to be incompatible.
-I have the ability to teach these diverse courses because I was originally trained in Physics (Eastern Washington University), but have since earned a M.A. in Biblical Studies (Multnomah Seminary), a Th.M. in Systematic Theology (Western Seminary), an Advanced Master’s in Systematic Theology and Religious Studies (KU Leuven) and I am now a doctoral candidate working on earning a Ph.D. in Systematic Theology in the next few years from KU Leuven.
+I have the ability to teach these diverse courses because I was originally trained in Physics (Eastern Washington University), but have since earned a M.A. in Biblical Studies (Multnomah Seminary), a Th.M. in Systematic Theology (Western Seminary), an Advanced Master’s in Systematic Theology and Religious Studies (KU Leuven) and I am now a doctoral researcher working on earning a Ph.D. in Systematic Theology from KU Leuven.
 My academic pursuits are directly related to my desire to help the Church.
 The most difficult part of going to Belgium was leaving my students….thankfully I am able to continue teaching a few courses to my students via the internet.

 My students are not my only love though…my wife and daughter define the essence of beauty and they continually remind me of the grace of God.
 I praise God for them everyday.
 We have been married for 11 years and our daughter is now 2 years-old.